 Without antibiotics, we could return to the “pre-antibiotic era”, when organ transplants, cancer chemotherapy, intensive care and other medical procedures would no longer be possible.
 Bacterial diseases would spread and could no longer be treated, causing death.

 Only 70 years after the introduction of antibiotics, we are facing the possibility of a future without effective drugs to treat bacterial infections.

-On the occasion of EAAD, we are asking doctors, nurses, hospital managers, pharmacists, farmers, veterinarians, policymakers, professional and patient organisations, governmental institutions, and the general public to share a message via Twitter, Facebook or Instagram, explaining what they are doing to ensure that these medicines remain effective.
-Everyone is responsible for keeping antibiotics working!
+Again this year, on the occasion of EAAD, we are asking doctors, nurses, hospital managers, pharmacists, farmers, veterinarians, policymakers, professional and patient organisations, governmental institutions, and the general public to share a message.

 Global Twitter storm

 Once again, organisations from around the globe will tweet about #AntibioticResistance on 18 November at 14.00 CET to raise awareness of the issue.
 If you wish to participate, make sure to post this through your Twitter account at that time or during the day, together with hashtags that are relevant for you.

 These social media frames are online and can be used and promoted.
 Feel free to add them to your Twitter or Facebook profile photos!